cyverse/irods-csi-driver-helm/README.md

 ```

 ## Installing iRODS CSI Driver Helm Chart
 Following example installs the iRODS CSI Driver and `irods-csi-driver` will be the name of the driver installed.
+The iRODS CSI driver will be installed in a namespace `irods-csi-driver`.
 ```
-helm install irods-csi-driver irods-csi-driver-repo/irods-csi-driver
+helm install --create-namespace --namespace irods-csi-driver irods-csi-driver irods-csi-driver-repo/irods-csi-driver
 ```

 To install the helm chart for proxy auth, create a yaml file with driver configuration.
 An example configuration file is available at [proxy_config_example.yaml](https://cyverse.github.io/irods-csi-driver-helm/examples/proxy_config_example.yaml).
 Then install the driver with `-f` flag.
 ```
-helm install irods-csi-driver irods-csi-driver-repo/irods-csi-driver -f ./proxy_config_example.yaml
+helm install --create-namespace --namespace irods-csi-driver irods-csi-driver irods-csi-driver-repo/irods-csi-driver -f ./proxy_config_example.yaml
 ```

 ## Configuring iRODS CSI Driver Globally